-Crystal Bourque is in her seventh season as an assistant coach with the women's track & field team in 2017-18.
+Crystal Bourque is in her eighth season as an assistant coach with the women's track & field team in 2018-19.
 She joined Laurie Feit-Melnick's staff in September of 2011 after an All-American career at Rhode Island.

 Bourque works primarily with the throwers, coaching the shot put, hammer, discus, javelin and weight techniques.
 She also assists with sprint and plyometric workouts, as well as helping to coordinate team meetings and practice times.
 During the fall, Borque assists with cross country workouts.